 The Board's governing authority consists of five members appointed by the Governor, including four chiropractors and one public member.
 Members are appointed for four-year terms and may serve two full terms.
-In addition to travel reimbursement, Board members receive annual compensation for the performance of official board business.
+In addition to reimbursement for necessary expenses, Board members receive compensation for the performance of official board business.

 The Board's daily operations are the responsibility of an executive director who is appointed by the five-member governing authority.
-Including the Executive Director, the Board has four full-time employees (one of these positions appears to currently be vacant as of July 2023).
-The Board receives no GRF moneys; it is entirely supported by fees.
+Including the Executive Director, the Board has four full-time employees.1 The Board receives no GRF moneys; it is entirely supported by fees.

-Analysis of FY 2024-FY 2025 budget
+Analysis of FY 2026-FY 2027 budget

 The Board's operations are funded by a single appropriation item within Fund 4K90 item 878609, Operating Expenses.
-The budget appropriates \$592,868 in FY 2024 and \$593,868 in FY 2025.
+The budget appropriates \$625,713 in FY 2026 and \$639,017 in FY 2027.